Way before I started taking whole-room shots of my house for Instagram, I was always fascinated with flat lays and beautiful table décor on Pinterest.

 I love tables with texture and history ingrained into the wood.
 Unfortunately, ours was quite cheap and due to having children, the varnish has been scrubbed off, felt tip and glitter added, and it is in very poor condition.
 So I purchased a wood effect cover from here – Jolee table cloths

 Chairs, I feel, are not so easy to pick.
-I love the contemporary look of the Eames-style dining chair and you can get them in so many different colors these days, you really can achieve an original look.
+I love the contemporary look of the Eames-style dining chair and you can get them in so many different colors these days, that you really can achieve an original look.

-I bought my white Eames style chairs from Lakeland Furniture – www.lakeland-furniture.co.uk and they are very child resistant (i.e. crayons, paint and snot to name a few fluids) and easily wipe off.
+I bought my white Eames style chairs from Lakeland Furniture – www.lakeland-furniture.co.uk and they are very child resistant (i.e. crayons, paint, and snot to name a few fluids) and easily wipe off.